vanruesc/overtime/README.md

 ## Example

-To see how Overtime works, you may take a look at this [example](https://bla).
+To see how Overtime works, you may want to take a look at the [demo](https://vanruesc.github.io/overtime/demo).

 ## Contributing
 Maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.